The Best Longboard Bushings in 2021: The Ultimate Guide

 Are you looking for a quick and easy way to upgrade your longboard without spending a lot of money?
 Well, then the Dime Bag hardware bushings kit is what you need!

-This set of high-quality USA-made bushings will make your board riding nice and smooth.
+This set of high-quality USA-made bushings will make your board riding freely and smoothly.
 They fit most longboard trucks.
 The kit contains softer bushings (88A-94A) used for lighter riders or riders who like loose kingpin trucks and stiffer bushings (95A-99A) for those who want things tighter.

-The package includes a set of 2 top urethane bushings, two bottom bushings, two pivot cups, and 4 cup washers, which is enough to outfit your entire longboard for two trucks.
+The kit includes two top urethane bushings, two bottom bushings, four pivot cups, and eight cup washers for the installation of two trucks.
 The best thing about this product is that it has been made from the finest materials available in the market to ensure optimum performance.

 These bushings greatly fits inside the bushing seat of your longboard trucks for maximum stability and performance.
 Overall, the Dime Bag hardware bushing kit will not let you down, so you can easily buy it with peace of mind.